In this article, you will learn more about why computer vision is difficult and complex to implement. Particularly, you will learn about:

-Considering the rapid growth of AI inference capabilities in Edge hardware platforms (Intel NUC, Intel NCS, Nvidia Jetson, ARM Ethos), transferring the processing requirements from Cloud to Edge becomes a very attractive option for a wide range of businesses.
+Considering the rapid growth of AI inference capabilities in Edge AI hardware platforms (Intel NUC, Intel NCS, Nvidia Jetson, ARM Ethos), transferring the processing requirements from Cloud to Edge becomes a very attractive option for a wide range of businesses.

-Even with the promise of great hardware support for Edge deployments, developing a Visual AI solution remains a complex process.
+Even with the promise of great hardware support for Edge deployments, developing a visual AI solution remains a complex process.

 - Collecting input data specific to the problem

 - Expertise with the popular Deep Learning frameworks like Tensorflow, PyTorch, Keras, Caffe, MXnet for training and evaluating Deep Learning models